 Regressing different measures of productivity on an indicator variable for Chinese student, we find that Chinese students significantly outperform other students.
 The magnitude of the differential (between +24% and +62%) is sensitive to the choice of productivity measure but robust to the inclusion of either school fixed effects or advisor fixed effects.
-Next, we compare the Chinese students to three other interesting groups of students: the Indian students, the Korean students, and the awardees of the NSF doctoral fellowship program- America's best and brightest in Science and Engineering.
-Conditional on acceptance into the same program or working with the same advisor, Chinese students perform about as well as the NSF fellows.
-We also find that the Chinese students outperform both the Indian students and the Korean students.
-Thus, our results point to the exceptionalism of China with respect to other source countries.
+Next, we compare Chinese students to three other interesting groups of students: Indian students, Korean students, and awardees of the NSF doctoral fellowship program-